minkoma/minkoma.io/index.md

 As a motivated and creative individual with a great passion and background in digital storytelling and social media marketing, I am currently seeking a job opportunity in the related field.
 I am driven to develop professional skills, gain hands-on experience, and exhibit a strong desire for continuous learning and growth!

-My earliest starting time for a full-time role will be Jun 2024, as I will be graduating.
+My earliest starting time for a full-time role is Jun 2024, as I will be graduating.
+However, I am more than happy to begin with a part-time or internship position now if that better aligns with the company's immediate needs.

 Feel free to check out my [resume](https://docs.google.com/document/d/1oiS40n4E6xrcNJoNwyxmOWYLj2h-8s7bKufqQRAZhfU/edit), email me at [minkoma2002@gamil.com](minkoma2002@gmail.com), and connect me on [LinkedIn](https://www.linkedin.com/in/minko-ma-281519255/)!